sourcegraph/sourcegraph-public-snapshot/doc/cloud/index.md

 - A dedicated project manager point of contact for the rollout process
 - A mutual non-disclosure agreement, and any additional approvals or special status required to allow Sourcegraph to manage infrastructure access tokens (listed below)
-- Acceptance of our [Terms of Service for private instances](https://about.sourcegraph.com/terms-private) or an enterprise contract
+- Acceptance of our [Terms of Service for Cloud](https://about.sourcegraph.com/terms/cloud) or an enterprise contract

 ### Technical